-The supplemental schedule of assets (held at end of year) as of December 31, 2016 has been subjected to audit procedures performed in conjunction with the audits of the Plan's financial statements.
-This supplemental schedule is presented for the purpose of additional analysis and is not a required part of the financial statements but is a supplemental schedule required by the Department of Labor's (DOL) Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974 (ERISA).
-The supplemental schedule is the responsibility of Plan management.
-Our audit procedures included determining whether the supplemental schedule reconciles to the financial statements or the underlying accounting and other records, as applicable and performing procedures to test the completeness and accuracy of the information presented in the supplemental schedule.
-In forming our opinion on the supplemental schedule, we evaluated whether the supplemental schedule, including its form and content, is presented in conformity with the DOL Rules and Regulations for Reporting and Disclosure under ERISA.
-In our opinion, the supplemental schedule is fairly stated, in all material respects, in relation to the financial statements as a whole.
+The supplementary information of Schedule of Assets (Held at End of Year) as of December 31, 2017 has been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
+The supplementary information is the responsibility of Plan management.
+Our audit procedures included determining whether the supplementary information reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplementary information.
+In forming our opinion on the supplementary information, we evaluated whether the supplementary information, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under Employee Retirement Income Security Act.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.